-The course offers an overview of the laws that govern the nature formation and management of partnerships, trusts, companies and close corporations.
-Students are guided to understand the concept of separate legal personality and its consequences.
-Good corporate governance is also discussed.
+The course offers an overview of the laws that govern the nature, formation, and management of partnerships, trusts, companies and close corporations with the main focus being on companies.
 Students are encouraged to apply the analytical abilities acquired in previous law courses and these skills are further developed.
-After the course students will be able to navigate the Companies Act 71 of 2008 and will be familiar with its core provisions and their practical impact.
+After the course students will be able to, amongst others, navigate the Companies Act 71 of 2008 and will be familiar with its core provisions and their practical impact.
 Lecture times: The course is an intensive one with 5 lectures per week for the full semester.

-DP requirements: Writing both tests are compulsory.
-If a student does not write a test and does not get an exemption then the student will be marked absent and awarded 0 for the test.
+DP requirements: Coursework is compulsory.
+If the student does not submit hand-ins or write a test the student will receive a mark of 0 for that assessment (unless granted an exemption).
 But the student will be able to write the exam.